gagern/CindyJS/_posts/2020-06-21-three-switches.md

 all paths still under consideration were following the pattern shown in the above graph diagram.

-Strictly speaking this is no proof that there can't be an even better strategy, which looks like those above (so it is still derived from one of the paths still under consideration) but then deviates from that after some number of actions to reach an even lower total cost.
+Strictly speaking this is no proof that there can't be an even better strategy, which looks like those above in the beginning (so it is still derived from one of the paths still under consideration) but then deviates from that after some number of actions to reach an even lower total cost.

 I consider this very unlikely, but as I said, that is not a proof.